mrBliss/snapshot-timemachine/README.md

   active.
 If for some reason loading a snapshot takes a while (e.g. stored on remote storage), setting this to `nil` will make moving around in the timeline more responsive.
+* `snapshot-timemachine-name-column-width` (default: `30`) width to use for the snapshot name column in the timeline.

 ## Your own snapshot system